onnenon/gatekeeper/README.md

 When done, bring the database down with `make dbdown`

+### Setting up Slack

+See [this page](https://github.com/sourceallies/sai-gatekeeper/wiki/Slack-API-Deployment-Instructions) for instructions on how to setup and deploy the Slack API.

 ## Contributing

 Github users in the "All Teammates" team have Write access to this repository.
 The `master` branch is protected, and requires a PR with at least one approving review to merge.